 In a show of their commitment to the arts, Study Hotels is creating yet another bridge between university culture and the greater community through their inaugural Writer-in-Residence Program.
 This brand-wide initiative gives local emerging writers a unique opportunity to hone their craft in Study Hotels’ inspiring environment—a place where even the smallest details are designed around the pursuit of higher learning.

-Morris was a contributing artist in the 2018-2019 “Women’s Mobile Museum” residency led by South African visual activist Zanele Muholi, exhibited in the Pennsylvania Academy of Fine Arts’ in the Works on Paper Gallery.
-She also exhibited photographs and installation pieces in the Colored Girls Museum’s 2019 In Search of the Colored Girl exhibition.
+Morris is an advanced photography instructor at the Philadelphia Photo Arts Center, received a curatorial internship at the Pennsylvania Academy of Fine Art, was a teaching artist in Drexel University’s ‘Writers Room’ residency, and a contributing artist in the 2018-2019 “Women’s Mobile Museum” residency led by South African visual activist Zanele Muholi.
+She has exhibited in the Pennsylvania Academy of Fine Arts’ in the Works on Paper Gallery; and the Colored Girls Museum’s 2019 “In Search of the Colored Girl” exhibition.
 Morris was also a contributing artist in the 2018 SPACES Residency, "Home Court" lead by visual artist Shawn Theodore.
 She has exhibited at The Barnes Foundation through Let's Connect Philly, where she placed in the top 20 of the participating artists.
-Morris is a former assistant teacher of photography at the Village of Arts and Humanities.
+Commercially, she has worked with Apple, Bulgari, Louboutin, Roc Nation, and Tiffany and Co.

 Live Event: Thursday, April 14, 2022 at 6pm